rising-jun/JasonBourne/README.md

 ### This is JsonBourne

-## it is Network Library, What i usually use networking features.
+## This is Network Library, What i usually use networking features.
 ### First.
 Support StubMode with MockData
 >
 > it can be more testable.